solana-labs/solana/docs/src/apps/jsonrpc-api.md

 ### Subscription Websocket

-After connect to the RPC PubSub websocket at `ws://<ADDRESS>/`:
+After connecting to the RPC PubSub websocket at `ws://<ADDRESS>/`:

 * Submit subscription requests to the websocket using the methods below
 * Multiple subscriptions may be active at once
-* All subscriptions take an optional `confirmations` parameter, which defines

-  how many confirmed blocks the node should wait before sending a notification.

-  The greater the number, the more likely the notification is to represent

-  consensus across the cluster, and the less likely it is to be affected by

-  forking or rollbacks.
-If unspecified, the default value is 0; the node will

-  send a notification as soon as it witnesses the event.
-The maximum

-  `confirmations` wait length is the cluster's `MAX_LOCKOUT_HISTORY`, which

-  represents the economic finality of the chain.
+* Many subscriptions take the optional [`commitment` parameter](jsonrpc-api.md#configuring-state-commitment), defining how .
+For subscriptions, if commitment is unspecified, the default value is `recent`.

 ### accountSubscribe